MicrosoftDocs/memdocs/sccm/sum/deploy-use/automatically-deploy-software-updates.md

         -   **Specific time**: Select this setting to automatically install the software updates in the deployment at a specific date and time.
 Configuration Manager determines the deadline to install software updates by adding the configured **Specific time** interval to the **Software available time**.

-            - The actual installation deadline time is the displayed deadline time plus a random amount of time up to 2 hours.
-This reduces the potential impact of client computers in the collection installing updates in the deployment at the same time.
+            - The actual installation deadline time is the displayed deadline time plus a random amount of time up to two hours.
+The randomization reduces the potential impact of client computers in the collection installing updates in the deployment at the same time.

              - You can configure the **Computer Agent** client setting **Disable deadline randomization** to disable the installation randomization delay for required software updates.
 For more information, see [Computer Agent](../../core/clients/deploy/about-client-settings.md#computer-agent).